jgrimaldo/drone-2026-cbr/README.md

 # How to use

 The Mobile SDK allows to program the Mini 3 Pro drone.
 It provides a library to access the drone hardware features.
+This is the basic setup for our CBR Flying Robots competition.

 Pre-requisites:
 > - MSDK version: 5.12.0